AgentScarletFox/My-Journey/README.md

 📈 Tracking & Analytics
 🚫 Rules
 🚦 Getting Started
-🌱 1% Rule
+🌱 The 1% Rule
 🧬 MY JOURNEY Loop
 🗺️ Long-Term Vision
 ⭐ Final Principle
 📊 Repository Status
 📝 Version

-##📖 About
+📖 About

 MY_JOURNEY is not simply a collection of notes.

 It is a structured Personal Operating System.

 The system exists to continuously answer five questions:

 What am I learning?

 What am I building?

 What am I achieving?

 What impact am I creating?

 Who am I becoming?

 Everything important should be:

-Captured → Organized → Practiced → Measured → Documented → Reviewed
+Captured
+   ↓
+Organized
+   ↓
+Practiced
+   ↓
+Measured
+   ↓
+Documented
+   ↓
+Reviewed

-##🎯 Vision
+🎯 Vision

 Build an extraordinary life through:

 Knowledge
    ↓
 Skills